-For the year ended 31st March, 2014, the aggregate turnover attributable to the group's five largest customers accounted for approximately 40% by value of the group's total turnover and the turnover attributable to the group's largest customer was approximately 29% of the total turnover.
-The aggregate purchases attributable to the group's five largest suppliers accounted for approximately 76% by value of the group's total purchases and the purchases attributable to the group's largest suppliers accounted for approximately 58% by value of the total purchases.
+For the year ended 31st March, 2015, the aggregate turnover attributable to the group's five largest customers accounted for approximately 33% by value of the group's total turnover and the turnover attributable to the group's largest customer was approximately 24% of the total turnover.
+The aggregate purchases attributable to the group's five largest suppliers accounted for approximately 39% by value of the group's total purchases and the purchases attributable to the group's largest suppliers accounted for approximately 39% by value of the group's total purchases and the purchases attributable to the group's largest supplier was approximately 32% by value of the total purchases.